 Located in the spectacular alpine setting at Panorama Mountain Resort, Greywolf Golf Course is an iconic British Columbia golf experience.
 The Doug Carrick design features several postcard-worthy holes as the beautifully sculpted fairways and dramatic elevation changes leave you feeling as if you are golfing on top of the world.
-As you stand surrounded by the breathtaking Purcell Mountains and an abundance of vivid green woodlands, you’ll see why Greywolf ranked 6th in SCOREGolf’s Top 59 Canadian Golf Courses in 2021 and comes in as BC’s top public golf course.
+As you stand surrounded by the breathtaking Purcell Mountains and an abundance of vivid green woodlands, you’ll see why Greywolf ranked 8th in SCOREGolf’s Top 59 Canadian Golf Courses in 2023 and comes in as one of BC’s top public golf courses.
 Get a taste of three of the most memorable holes at Greywolf and how to play them:

 Hole 4 - Descent